 Breaking In Without a Network: How Mentorship Helped Elias Succeed

 Elias Ismail wasn’t waiting for opportunity to come to him.
-He’d already put in the work—stacking up internships, taking extra courses, making sure he had real experience by the time he graduated from Hunter College.
-But even with that preparation, breaking into the industry felt out of reach.
+He’d already put in the work—stacking internships, taking extra courses, and making sure he had real experience by the time he graduated from Hunter College.
+But even with all that preparation, breaking into the industry felt out of reach.

-What stood out wasn’t just the access to mentorship.
-I had the chance to choose a mentor aligned with his goals.
-That’s how he found Allison Siegel, an M&A advisory professional at PwC.
-Her work blended strategy, analytics, and communication.
-The exact niche Elias had been seeking.
+What stood out wasn’t just access to mentorship—it was the ability to choose a mentor aligned with his goals.
+That’s how he connected with Allison Siegel, an M&A advisory professional at PwC whose work blended strategy, analytics, and communication—the exact niche Elias had been seeking.
 “She wasn’t just in a role I aspired to,” Elias says.
 “She’d already navigated the path I wanted.”

 They began meeting virtually every other week.
 Allison became a sounding board, a coach, a steady presence.
 She helped Elias refine his interview skills, sharpen his story, and—most importantly—reminded him not to internalize rejection.
 “Sometimes it really is a numbers game,” she told him, helping him stay confident through the silences.

-Today, Elias credits The City Tutors and Allison for helping him break into the industry, and for showing him the power of mentorship.
-“Just having someone a few steps ahead of you, willing to share what they’ve learned.
-It makes all the difference.”
+Today, Elias credits both his mentors and the resources he accessed through The City Tutors and his Career Center for helping him break into the industry.
+“Just having someone a few steps ahead of you, willing to share what they’ve learned—it makes all the difference.”

 And as he builds his career, Elias is already thinking about how he can one day pay that support forward.